Updated on July 12, 2026

 What is a GLS ParcelShop?

-A GLS ParcelShop is a local pickup and drop-off point in the GLS network of more than 20,000 shops across Europe.
-You can collect parcels there at a convenient time, or hand over parcels you are sending.
-With ShopDeliveryService, a parcel can be delivered directly to a ParcelShop of your choice.
+A GLS ParcelShop is a local pickup and drop-off point in the GLS out-of-home network, which includes more than 94,700 Parcel Shops and 30,200 Parcel Lockers.
+You can collect parcels there or hand over parcels you are sending, and with ShopDeliveryService a parcel can be sent directly to a ParcelShop of your choice.
+Parcels routed to a ParcelShop are typically held for 7 calendar days before being returned.

 What is GLS FlexDeliveryService?